-If you are trying to avoid refined salt or are on a low sodium diet, you can still enjoy delicious kraut.
+If you are trying to avoid refined salt or are on a low sodium diet, you can still enjoy delicious sauerkraut.
 This recipe uses herbal seeds to replace the salt in normal kraut.
-Making this kind of kraut is a bit riskier when it comes to foreign bacteria having a foothold, so it is recommended that you make this kind of kraut in the winter and keep a good eye on it during fermentation.
+Making this kind of ferment is a bit riskier when it comes to foreign bacteria having a foothold, so it is recommended that you make this kind of kraut in the winter and keep a close eye on it during fermentation.

 - 5 pounds cabbage

 - Filtered water

 - Shred or finely chop cabbage.
 Place in a non-metal bowl.

 - Grind seeds and peppercorns with a mortar and pestle; toss ground seeds in the bowl with the cabbage until well blended.
 Pound the mixture a little with a Cabbage Crusher or pounding tool to get the juices flowing.

 - Pack the cabbage mixture into the clean jar, rather tightly.
 Add just enough water to bring the liquid level to just above the cabbage.

 - Weigh the cabbage down with a fermenting weight, if needed.

 - Cover the jar with a tight lid, airlock lid, or coffee filter secured with a rubber band.